 Whilst Spanish authorities are busy coaxing Stag Dos down from lamp posts in Benidorm, consider staying in a casa rurale instead.
 These country cottages are often formerly abandoned properties – perhaps old farm houses or labourers’ cottages.
 Tourism has given them a new lease of life, but they still offer a humble, simple way of living.
 Though close to local amenities, they sit in rustic settings – perhaps looking out over almond or olive groves.
 They’ll be traditionally furnished, and offer a humble, slow travel side to Valencia with high responsible tourism credentials – think home-made laundry soap, low-energy light bulbs, and modest water supplies heated by solar power.
 A casa rurale can be a great base for an active holiday, or a wonderful setting for your next retreat.
 Pack your sketchpad: a visit from the local bread delivery van, or maybe a golden eagle sighting, will be your only distractions all morning.

-More about Valencia
+More Valencia articles

 If you want to visit Valencia in time for its famous Fallas festivities then you’ll need to arrive in mid-March.
-But the region is wonderful all year round.
-Find out the best time to visit Valencia for you.

 V is for Valencia and also for variety, and the two go hand in hand.
-The region has mountains and plains, wetlands and beaches, and the region’s past is just as parti-coloured.
-Read on to dig deeper into Valencia history and geography.